We may not know everything about the history of mankind, but one thing we can be sure of is that women have been giving birth since the dawn of time.

 However, recent studies indicate that some water births may actually be putting babies in danger.

-The Washington Post reports that there have recently been two water births in Arizona that have resulted in the contraction of Legionnaires’ disease by the newborn.
+The Washington Post reported that there have recently been two water births in Arizona that resulted in the contraction of Legionnaires’ disease by the newborn.

 Legionnaires’ disease is a type of infectious pneumonia that effects the lungs and can be fatal for young children or the elderly.

-It is caused by inhaling Legionella bacteria, which thrives in warm and hot water.
+It is caused by inhaling Legionella bacteria, which thrive in warm and hot water.

 In most cases, people exposed to Legionnaires’ don’t develop symptoms.

 That’s because the bacteria can usually only take hold in someone with a compromised immune system.